-Your easiest assembly platform is to have a full-sized sheet of plywood or similar material (4 x 8′) set on saw horses.
+Your easiest assembly platform for putting kitchen cabinet panels together is to have a full-sized sheet of plywood or similar material (4 x 8′) set on saw horses.
 Try to set up the table as level as possible because you need this for proper cabinet panel cuts and assembly.
 Start with the smallest base cabinet parts to help familiarize yourself with the procedure.

 Since it is very difficult to cut large panels on a home table saw, I recommend using a small circular saw.
 You use it in conjunction with straight edge guides and clamps.
 Large “C” clamps are the best.
 Try to find ones that have rubber pads on the part that contacts your panels to avoid marks.

 The nice thing about Euro Cabinets is that they do not require a face frame.
 Just 2 sides, a top and bottom, and a back panel.
 The raw exposed front edges are finished with edge-banding installed with an iron.

 This is Part 12 in the BUDGETHOUSE RENOVATOR series that involves the search for, location of, and unique auction-style purchase of my home in the country.
 The series includes dealing with a foreign based auction house and escrow to help facilitate this transaction.
 Also, I show how I worked with a mortgage company programmed to process the “specialized” FHA 203k Program rehabilitation loans.
 My loan included funds to buy “and” repair my house.
 Part 11 is about dealing building my new kitchen with My DIY Euro Kitchen, Phase I. My next article in Part 13 is entitled “My DIY Eurokitchen, Phase III“.
 It will continue my work on kitchen cabinet building and related steps with some more trials thrown in for laughs.

 Cutting The Cabinet Panel Pieces